 When I interviewed Sari Shepphird for my eating disorder prevention series, she sent me her book, 100 Questions & Answers About Anorexia Nervosa.
 This is a very thoughtful and thorough book that aims to educate parents and patients dealing with this very serious disease.
 As I learned from the series, the first step parents should take is educating themselves about this disease.

 100 Questions & Answers starts with the definition of anorexia, how it is diagnosed and discusses the potential causes.
 Shepphird covers a variety of topics including warning signs, treatment and how to prevent relapses.
-This is well written and research-based book that is a must-read for anyone who has had anorexia touch their lives.
+This is a well written and research-based book that is a must-read for anyone who has had anorexia touch their lives.

 The American Dietetic Association teams up with Elizabeth Ward, dietitian and mom, to bring women a scientifically-sound book on pregnancy nutrition.
 Expect the Best covers it all.
 What to eat before, during and after pregnancy, motherly wisdom from moms who’ve been there, how to find a prenatal vitamin, how much caffeine to drink (or not), whether or not artificial sweeteners are safe, how much and types of fish to eat, specific nutrients that are needed, meal plans and more.